 Appeal of Library Fines and Charges

-- The Head of Access Services will serve as an ex-offico member and advisor to the committee.
+The Circulation Manager will serve as an ex-offico member and advisor to the committee.

 The Library Appeals Committee will decide on the validity of the appeals and will recommend appropriate action.